Lost in the Astral

 She reached into the chant and pulled a single thread from the braid.
 There was a sound like a rope snapping under a load you thought it could hold.
 The temple was not the thing that tore.
 The idea of a room in this world was the thing that tore.

-Behind the tear there should have been Kur, the underland everyone names even if the names change.
+Behind the tear there should have been the underland everyone names even if the names change.
 There was only a white absence bright enough to sting the eyes before they could turn away.

-Pazuzu’s claws sank deeper.
-Lamashtu laughed and pulled as if the sage weighed no more than the bowl she had already knocked from his hands.
+the protector’s claws sank deeper. the tearing one laughed and pulled as if the sage weighed no more than the bowl she had already knocked from his hands.
 Bones lost their agreement with each other.
-Flesh turned into something that could not remember how to be flesh.
-The body could not remain where the song was broken.

 There was a long falling that did not use distance.
 Then there was a hard sound like a wave’s edge breaking air.